eduMFA/eduMFA/doc/eventhandler/tokenhandler.rst

   * 23.12.2016 9:30
   * 23.12.2016 23:20

-Starting with version 2.19 we recommend setting the fixed time in the ISO 8601 corresponding time format
+We recommend setting the fixed time in the ISO 8601 corresponding time format

   * 2016-12-23T15:30+0600